How Do You Remove Sharpie Marker From Plastic?

 It is also possible to rehydrate a dried Sharpie and get a little extra life out of it with a little rubbing alcohol top-up.

 Check out our guide How to revive a Sharpie for more information.
 This also helps to explain why rubbing alcohol works better at erasing dried sharpie markers compared to using a household substance.

 Sharpie Permanent markers are great for marking our personal stuff to keep wandering hands off them.
 But there comes a time when you realize that writing little Johnny’s name on the back of his Portable Nintendo DS was maybe not such a good idea now you want to trade it in for the latest must-have toy a Nintendo 3DS.

 You have whipped out the good old soapy water and that stubborn sharpie is remaining put.
 So what do you do now?
-Don’t worry by following this guide we will show you how to easily remove sharpie from plastic.
+Don’t worry by following this guide and using rubbing alcohol or nail polish remover you will be able to easily remove sharpie from plastic.

-Sharpie classifies a permanent marker as one that uses dyes or pigments, adheres to most surfaces and/or is water-resistant.
-Interestingly enough Sharpies are not truly permanent and will fade over time.
+Interestingly enough, Sharpies are not truly permanent and will fade over time.

 If you have used this method yourself to remove Sharpie or any other permanent marker from a plastic surface.
-We love to hear how you got on feel free to leave a comment below.
+We love to hear how you got on leave a comment below.

 1 thought on “How to Remove Sharpie from Plastic”

 I tried to remove some small blue Sharpie marks from the front panel of a Netgear Orbi router (which is white matte finish plastic.
 Using 70% rubbing alcohol on a Mr Clean style ceramic pad helped lighten the marks.
 However, using 91% rubbing alcohol on the same type of pad got rid of the marks completely.